Phenomenology of Holography via Quantum Coherence on Causal Horizons

-Here, we will aim to identify designs where rotational degrees of freedom are expected to show irreducible quantum geometric uncertainties.
+In this work, we will aim to identify designs where rotational degrees of freedom are expected to show irreducible quantum geometric uncertainties.
 A natural way to do so is to draw an analogy with the angular momentum algebra for the atomic orbital, and couple the detector to two incompatible observables associated with non-commuting operators: transverse fluctuations with respect to two orthogonal rotational axes in three dimensions.
-In hindsight, this explains why the second-gen Holometer (Michelson with one bent arm) did not see a signal: in going from two orthogonal translational observables (first-gen) to a rotation in two dimensions, we ended up with only one physical degree of freedom being measured.
+In hindsight, this explains why the second-gen Holometer (a Michelson setup in a bent-arm planar layout) did not see a signal: in going from two orthogonal translational observables (first-gen Holometer, a straight-arm Michelson) to a rotation in two dimensions, we ended up with only one physical degree of freedom being measured.
 If the design proposed here detects an effect, we expect the magnitude to be of similar order as the radial effect suggested by Verlinde-Zurek, since both should be derived from the same physical phenomena and mechanism in flat space-time.
 Perhaps there are nuances of this physical system that can affect the specific shape of the projected time-domain correlation, but as we will see later, the frequency spectrum of the expected signal is fairly insensitive to subtle differences at this level.
 Since we are seeking the equivalent of the Bohr hydrogen atom model for quantum gravity, we should be able to reach projections that are serviceable for experimental design.